-We sold substantial amounts of our real estate assets during fiscal 2016, 2017, and January 2018, and we have designated certain non-operating properties as held for sale, which we currently are actively marketing.
-In addition, we believe there will be future opportunities to monetize our real estate portfolio's equity value for debt reduction and investment purposes via sale leaseback and other strategic real estate transactions.
+We sold substantial amounts of our real estate assets during fiscal 2018, 2017, and 2016, and we have designated certain nonoperating properties as held for sale, which we currently are actively marketing.
+We believe there will be future opportunities to monetize our real estate portfolio's equity value for debt reduction and investment purposes via sale leaseback and other strategic real estate transactions.
 However, real estate investments are relatively illiquid.
 We may not be able to sell the properties we have targeted for disposition or that we may decide to monetize in the future, due to adverse market conditions.
-This may negatively affect, among other things, our ability to sell properties on favorable terms and execute our strategic initiatives.